sbradley7777/emacs.d/FAQ.md

 ## General Configuration

+*Questions about the overall design philosophy and approach of this configuration.*

 ### Q: What makes this configuration different from others?

 **A:** This configuration focuses on several key principles: